 This will determine how much you can reasonably afford to give away now.

-It will add up your outgoings, make an allowance for inflation, and consider money you could need for emergencies or even luxuries.
+It will add up your outgoings, make an allowance for inflation, and consider money you might need for emergencies or even luxuries.

-It should also ensure you have a strategy to pay for care in your own home or in a care home.
+It should also ensure you have a strategy to pay for care in your later life.